ralphsawaya/ovh/Terraform/README.md

 2. **Provide Variables:**

-    Create a `terraform.tfvars` file and provide the necessary variables.
+    Provide the necessary variables in `terraform.tfvars`.
 Here is an example:

     ```hcl
     # terraform.tfvars